 What special precautions should I follow?

-- tell your doctor and pharmacist if you are allergic to any iron products, including ferrous fumarate, ferrous gluconate, ferrous sulfate, any other medications tartrazine (a yellow dye in some processed foods and medications) or any of the ingredients in ferrous sulfate tablets, capsules, or liquid.
+- tell your doctor and pharmacist if you are allergic to any iron products, including ferrous fumarate, ferrous gluconate, ferrous sulfate, any other medications, or any of the ingredients in iron preparations.
 Ask your doctor or pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had ulcers, colitis, or intestinal disease.
+- tell your doctor if you have or have ever had ulcers or gastrointestinal bleeding.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while taking ferrous sulfate, call your doctor.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while taking an iron supplement, call your doctor.

 What special dietary instructions should I follow?